We want to hear from RELS alum! If you’d like to add or update your info, please email one of the RELS faculty.

 I graduated from Oxy in 1965 with a religion major, then went on to Union Theological Seminary in New York City where I received a B.D. (now they call it an M.Div.) in 1968.
 Then I served 43 years in local church ministry in the United Church of Christ.
 I retired in 2011 and am thoroughly enjoying having weekends and more freedom.

 Guy M. Bennett '64

 I studied New Testament at Goettingen and Harvard, but left graduate school before earning an advanced degree.
 It was taking too many years to master the ancient languages necessary for good biblical study, and the growing family needed some income.
 I went on to a career in business and managed a prominent general counsel’s office and three of the largest law firms in the U.S. as a non-lawyer executive director.
 I can reconcile religion with law and justice, but please do not ask me how to reconcile religion with the practice of corporate law.
 At any rate, I am a Mormon, and one does not retire from the lay ministry.
-Linda and I served a two-year mission at the Mormon family history center in Salt Lake City in 2008-2009, and since then I have coordinated member activation and outreach work for my local church congregation.
-I have also volunteered with the boy scouts in many states and served as the council advancement and training chairs here in Seattle for twenty years.
+Linda and I served a two-year mission at the Mormon family history center in Salt Lake City in 2008-2009.
+I spend time with my family and serving the Mormon church, the boy scouts and the town of Preston, Washington.
+(The 2010 census shows 322 people in Preston, and 18 of them are in our extended family.)

 Sandra A. Finstuen '63